Skip to main content

 CS new-grad offers are negotiable in 2026, but not on every lever and not with every script.
 Base, sign-on, RSU, refresh schedule, start date, and relocation are all live; the rescission risk is real but rare.
 This guide gives the bands, the levers, and the exact phrasing for the first call.

 Yes.
 New-grad CS offers are negotiable in 2026, and recruiters at every tier from FAANG to consultancy expect one negotiation pass on every offer they send.
+Salary negotiation is the conversation where you ask for a better number after a written offer, using a competing signal or a fit reason as leverage.
 The rescission risk that scares candidates off negotiating is real but narrow.
 It is driven mostly by background checks and hiring freezes, not by respectful counters.
 The candidates who walk away with $10,000 to $40,000 more total comp are the ones who know which levers are live, what the bands look like, and what to say on the first call.

 Quick anchor on who this guide is for.
-The 23-year-old CS new grad eleven months out from a May 2025 BS.
-487 applications, 14 phone screens, finally a written offer in his hand.
-Series B fintech in Austin, $85K base.
-He has $1,847 in checking, $2,100 on a credit card at 18% APR, parents asking about loan repayment in the same week.
-His dream version of the offer is $92K.
-The instinct is to take the $85K and not blow it up.
-This guide is the playbook for getting to $92K without breaking the relationship.
+Picture a new grad eleven months out from a May 2025 BS, finally holding one written offer after a long search: a Series B fintech in Austin at $85K base.
+Rent is due, a credit-card balance is creeping up, and his parents started asking about loan repayment the same week the letter arrived.
+His honest target is $92K.
+The instinct, with bills like that, is to grab the $85K and not risk blowing it up.
+That instinct is the thing this guide is built to talk you out of.
+Getting from $85K to $92K without breaking the relationship is a learnable move, not a gamble.

 What FAANG and mid-tier new-grad bands look like in 2026